Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Lagrangian Floer theory of toric fibers: review

-This is nothing but \cite{fooo:toric1} Proposition 4.3 and \cite{fooo:bulk} Proposition 3.1.
-We omit its proof and refer readers the above references for the details.
+This is nothing but \cite[Proposition 4.3]{fooo:toric1} and \cite[Proposition 3.1]{fooo:bulk}.
+We omit its proof and refer readers to the above references for the details.
 The proof is based on a dimension counting argument.
 We remark that the proof of Proposition \ref{H1iswbdchain} does not work if we replace $\frak m_0^{T,\text{\bf b}(b_+)}$ by $\frak m_0^{\text{\bf b}(b_+)}$.
-This is because we used a {\it continuous family} of multisections for the definition of $\frak m_k^{\text{\bf b}(b_+)}$ in Section \ref{sec:q-map}.
-So the above mentioned dimension counting argument cannot apply.
-(See \cite{fooo:toricmir} Remark 18.2.)
-Actually this is {\it the} reason why we use cycles $D_a$ instead of differential forms to represent cohomology classes of $M$ in \cite{fooo:toric1,fooo:bulk} and in this section.
+This is because we used a {\it continuous family} of multisections (or CF-perturbations) for the definition of $\frak m_k^{\text{\bf b}(b_+)}$ in Section \ref{sec:q-map}, which obstructs the above mentioned dimension counting argument.
+(See \cite[Remark 3.2.2]{fooo:toricmir}.)
+Actually this is {\it the} reason why we use $T^n$-invariant cycles $D_a$ instead of differential forms to represent cohomology classes of $M$ in \cite{fooo:toric1,fooo:bulk} and in this section.

 Now we consider $\text{\bf b}^{(0)} = (\frak b_0,\text{\bf b}_{2;1},\frak b_+,0)$ and $b_+ \in H^1(L(\text{\bf u});\Lambda_+)$.
 By Proposition \ref{H1iswbdchain} we have